akliek/auk-project1/README.md

   3. src - directory with all src files
   4. out - directory created after building/runing the programm and deleted after cleaning the programm.
 Contains class files
   5. README.md - this file
-  6. .idea - directory that contains configuration and project-specific settings for IntelliJ IDEA

 # REQUIREMENTS